Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         diplomas that need to be returned to VNU;
-    c)  In case the dossier is incomplete, the officer in charge of appraising the dossier for issuing the blank certificate of the Training Board shall report to the Board\'s leadership and guide the training unit to complete the procedures for requesting the issuance of the blank certificate.
+    c)  In case the dossier is incomplete, the officer in charge of appraising the dossier for issuing the blank certificate of the Training Board shall report to the Board's leadership and guide the training unit to complete the procedures for requesting the issuance of the blank certificate.